2006 WNBA Finals: Game 3

 Yolanda Griffith scored 15 points, and Nicole Powell added 14, as the Monarchs took control of the WNBA Finals with an 89–69 rout of the Detroit Shock in Game 3.
 Capturing its 11th consecutive home playoff victory, Sacramento improved its home record in the postseason to 12–2 (.857), the best mark in league history.

 On the way to claiming their first title last season, the Monarchs stole home-court advantage from the Connecticut Sun and then captured both home games to complete the series in four games.
-So far, that has been the same blueprint Sacramento has used to take control of this series.
-After setting a Finals record for points in a 95–71 victory in the opener in Detroit on Wednesday, the Monarchs dismantled the Shock to move within a win here of a second consecutive title.
+So far, Sacramento employed a similar approach throughout the series.
+Following a 95–71 victory in Game 1 in Detroit, which set a Finals record for points, the Monarchs defeated the Shock again to move within one win of a second consecutive championship.

 Despite failing to capitalize on a six-point lead entering the fourth quarter of Game 2 in a 73–63 loss, Sacramento came out fired up, using a 9–0 run at the start of the second quarter to pull ahead, 29–18, with 7:46 to play.
 Rookie Scholanda Dorrell sank a pair of three-pointers during the burst.
 Griffith, the MVP of last season's Finals, scored her team's final eight points before the half to maintain an 11-point edge at the break, 44–33.